thanatath/FisherMan/README.md

                         parameter has to be used with --email.
   --use-txt TXT_FILE    Replaces the USERSNAMES parameter with a user list in
                         a txt.
-  --file-output, -o     Save the output data to a .txt file.
+  -o, --file-output     Save the output data to a .txt file.
-  --verbose, -v, -d, --debug
+  -v, -d, --verbose, --debug
                         It shows in detail the data search process.
 ```
 To search for a user